thaysom22/quizzical/README.md

 #### Styling and effects for components

+* [Material Design for Bootstrap](https://mdbootstrap.com/) was used for this project as it provided an easy to use framework for building a responsive site quickly and effectively via Bootstrap's grid system.
+The prebuilt components offer a user experience appropriate for this app so these are used where possible to provide structure, styling and feedback for components on this site.
+Many have been edited with custom css to meet the specific design requirements for this site.

 - Horizontal rules are used to divide sections of page wherethere are multiple call to action sections and/or areas that are not as clearly delineated by color or layout of elements
 - Buttons of various sizes and styles are used to distinguish priority calls to action from secondary interactions.
 Create and Login buttons are largest and most prominent as goal of site (which also benefits users) is to increase the number of quizzes in database and increase number of site users.
 - Hover and active psuedoclass effects are used to improve user experience through feedback across site.
 Buttons have interaction effects to provide reliable, useful and expected feedback to users.